trovezero/blog/content/posts/meet-trove-zero.md

 Trove Zero is designed to navigate the nuances of the Liquity V2 state.

 - **Collateral-Aware Intelligence:** The bot analyzes the entire state of the protocol.
-Even if you have very little debt "ahead" of you in your specific wstETH pool, you may still be safe if there is a significant amount of cheap debt in the ETH or rETH pools.
+Even if you have very little debt "ahead" of you for your specific e.g. wstETH trove, you may still be safe if there is a significant amount of cheap debt in the ETH or rETH branches.
 Trove Zero accounts for this cross-collateral depth to keep your rate lower for longer.

 - **Smart Band Positioning:** The bot targets a specific "debt ahead" comfort zone.